 The Bank calculates interest income by applying the EIR to the gross carrying amount of financial assets other than credit-impaired assets.
-When a financial asset becomes credit-impaired (as set out in Note 7) and is, therefore, regarded as 'Stage 3', the Bank calculates interest income by applying the effective interest rate to the net amortised cost of the financial asset.
-If the financial assets is reclassified out of foreborne assest (as outlined in Note 2(i)) and is no longer credit-impaired, the Bank reverts to calculating interest income on a gross basis.
+When a financial asset becomes credit-impaired (as set out in Note 8) and is, therefore, regarded as 'Stage 3', the Bank calculates interest income by applying the effective interest rate to the net amortised cost of the financial asset.
+If the financial assets are reclassified out of foreborne assets and is no longer credit-impaired, the Bank reverts to calculating interest income on a gross basis.